 - Vehicles will have a “Contracted by NEK Broadband” sign on both of the vehicle’s front doors;

-- NEK Broadband will provide regular updates to town offices and local utility companies with any planned work as it comes.
+- NEK Broadband will provide updates to Governing Board members about any planned work as it comes to a particular town.

 STEPS TO BUILDING A BROADBAND NETWORK IN THE NORTHEAST KINGDOM

 Believe it or not, NEK Broadband will need to deploy more than ten different sets of contractors or technicians for each community that we’re building in, in order to construct a broadband network.
 Below, we’ve broken down each stage of the network build, and listed the types of contractors that may be in your area throughout each stage.

 - Design: The comprehensive “planning period” of our build occurs during Design.

 - Field Collection: Once Design has been completed, it is field verified.
 The role of a Field Collector is to make sure the design “on paper” makes sense on the ground.
 Field Collectors gather all the information that the installation team will need, preliminarily inspect existing infrastructure in the area, and identify potential changes.